 Best Known For

-American film star Steve McQueen was one of the most popular and well-paid actors of the 1960s and ‘70s.
-He starred in films like The Great Escape, Bullit and The Getaway.
+American film star Steve McQueen was one of the most popular and well-paid actors of the 1960s and '70s.
+He starred in such films as The Great Escape, Bullit and The Getaway.

 Robert Redford - Early Life (3:15)

 A short biography of Steve McQueen who scored big with his first hit film, "The Magnificent Seven."
 Considered a rebel from an early age, his outsider persona earned him the nickname "The King of Cool."